 The mobile banking feature is available for every mobile phone and is accessed via dialing a simple USSD code.
 Each bank has their unique USSD code through which its customers can access their accounts through their registered mobile phone number and make transactions without physically visiting the bank.
 With mobile banking, customers can now make transactions from the comfort of their homes, as long as they have a working mobile phone.
 From account balance checking to money transfers and bill payments, mobile banking covers most transactions that could be done in a banking hall.

 Access Bank is one of the pioneers of mobile banking.
-To access your Access Bank account and all the available services on their mobile banking feature, simply dial their unique USSD code, which is *901#.
+To check Access Bank account and all the available services on their mobile banking feature, simply dial their unique USSD code, which is *901#.
 From then on, simply follow the prompts.

 How to Check Access Bank Account Balance